-Her research focuses on the relationship between theory and praxis in the built environment, the use of tacit knowledge in the design process, design and creative practice as research methodologies.
-Alongside this, she contributes to teaching in the School's MArch atelier 'Continuity in Architecture'.
+In 2017 Lucy joined Manchester School of Architecture as Senior Lecturer with the remit to expand connections between industry and academia.
+Her research focuses on the relationship between theory and praxis in the built environment, the use of tacit knowledge in the design process and practice-based/design-led research methodologies.

-She has previously tutored postgraduate urban design students at Edinburgh College of Art and undergraduate architecture students at Edinburgh School of Architecture and Landscape Architecture.
-Lucy has worked for architectural firms in both London and Melbourne, on a wide variety of projects in terms of scale and covering retail, residential, regeneration and masterplanning.
+Lucy has previously held a Senior Lectureship at The University of Huddersfield and a Teaching Fellowship with Professor Matthew Carmona at the Bartlett School of Planning.
+She has tutored architecture and urban design at Edinburgh College of Art and Edinburgh School of Architecture and Landscape Architecture.
+In 2013 she completed her PhD in Edinburgh.
+She has worked for architectural firms in London and Melbourne as well as freelance, on a wide variety of projects in terms of scale and covering retail, residential, regeneration and masterplanning.